claromes/telegramtrac/README.md

 - Windows 10: [telegramtrac 0.6-beta.zip]()

-Extract the contents of the ZIP folder to access the bundled content, and then run `telegramtrac.exe`.
+Extract the contents of the ZIP folder to access the bundled content, and then run it.

-Console/Command Prompt is enable to provide logs.

 ### Folder structure